Bryan Magee: Interviews with philosophers

 Another BBC television series, The Great Philosophers, followed in 1987.
 In this series, Magee discussed the major historical figures of Western philosophy with fifteen contemporary philosophers.
 The series covered the philosophies of Plato, Aristotle, and Descartes, among others, including a discussion with Peter Singer on the philosophy of Marx and Hegel, and ending with a discussion with John Searle on the philosophy of Wittgenstein.
 Extensively revised versions of the dialogues were published in a book of the same name that was published that same year.
+The series was repeated on BBC Four in October and November 2025, and also made available on iPlayer.
 Magee's 1998 book The Story of Thought (also published as The Story of Philosophy) would also cover the history of Western philosophy.

 Between the two series, Magee released the first edition of the work he regarded as closest to his "academic magnum opus": The Philosophy of Schopenhauer (first published in 1983, substantially revised and extended, 1997).
-This remains one of the most substantial and wide-ranging treatments of the thinker and assesses in-depth Schopenhauer's influence on Wittgenstein, Wagner and other creative writers.
+This remains one of the most substantial and wide-ranging treatments of the thinker and assesses in-depth Schopenhauer's influence on Wittgenstein, Wagner, and other creative writers.
 Magee also addresses Schopenhauer's thoughts on homosexuality and the influence of Buddhism on his thought.

 Later work and interest in Wagner

-In 1997 Magee's Confessions of a Philosopher was published.
+In 1997, Magee's Confessions of a Philosopher was published.
 This essentially offered an introduction to philosophy in autobiographical form.
 The book was involved in a libel lawsuit as a result of Magee repeating the rumour that Ralph Schoenman, a controversial associate of Bertrand Russell during the philosopher's final decade, had been planted by the CIA in an effort to discredit Russell.
 Schoenman successfully sued Magee for libel in the UK, with the result that the first printing of the British edition of the book was pulped.
 A second defamation suit, filed in California against Random House, was settled in 2001.
 The allegations were expunged by settlement, and a new edition was issued and provided to more than 700 academic and public libraries.
 In Confessions of a Philosopher, Magee charts his own philosophical development in an autobiographical context.
 He also emphasizes the importance of Schopenhauer's philosophy as a serious attempt to solve philosophical problems.
-In addition to this, he launches a critique of analytic philosophy, particularly in its linguistic form over three chapters, contesting its fundamental principles and lamenting its influence.
+In addition to this, he launches a critique of analytic philosophy, particularly in its linguistic form, over three chapters, contesting its fundamental principles and lamenting its influence.

-Magee had a particular interest in the life, thought and music of Richard Wagner and wrote two notable books on the composer and his world, Aspects of Wagner (1968; rev. 1988), and Wagner and Philosophy (2000).
+Magee had a particular interest in the life, thought, and music of Richard Wagner and wrote two notable books on the composer and his world, Aspects of Wagner (1968; rev. 1988), and Wagner and Philosophy (2000).
 In Aspects of Wagner Magee "outlines the range and depth of Wagner's achievement, and shows how his sensational and erotic music expresses the repressed and highly charged contents of the psyche.
 He also examines Wagner's detailed stage directions, and the prose works in which he formulated his ideas, and sheds interesting new light on his anti-semitism."
 The revised edition includes a fresh chapter on "Wagner as Music".